 Will There Be Lower Ticket Prices Because of Fewer Attractions, Entertainment & Reduced Hours?

 While this would be nice, don’t expect the changes in the Disney Parks to lower park ticket prices.
 Disney is not in the habit of lowering ticket prices, and we don’t expect them to start now.
-The more likely scenario is they will offer some big discounts on hotel rooms instead.
+The more likely scenario is they will continue to offer some discounts on hotel rooms instead.

 That’s not all, Disney recently announced they are adding an additional month to all annual passes, so in total, you will have roughly a 147-day extension or around 5 months.